gunjandatta/gunjandatta.github.io/bs/components/modal.md

     el: el,
     id: "bsModalDemo",
     title: "Modal Demo",
-    body: "This is the body of the modal."
+    body: "This is the body of the modal.",
+    button: {
+        text: "Open Modal",
+        toggle: "modal",
+        target: "#bsModalDemo"
+    }
 });
 ```